Child Protection and Safeguarding Policy

 Where staff are concerned that a child’s mental health is also a safeguarding concern, they will discuss it with the DSL or a deputy.

-10.0 Child-on-child abuse
+11.0 Child-on-child abuse

 Child-on-child abuse (children harming other children) is unacceptable and will be taken seriously; it will not be tolerated or passed off as ‘banter’, ‘just having a laugh’, ‘part of growing up’ or ‘boys being boys’.
 It is more likely that boys will be perpetrators of child-on-child abuse and girls’ victims, but allegations will be dealt with in the same manner, regardless of whether they are made by boys or girls.
+All children can abuse and may be abused.

 All staff should be clear about the school’s policy and procedures for addressing child-on-child abuse and maintain an attitude of ‘it could happen here’.